Doug Baldwin: Philanthropy and community service

-Baldwin helped establish and currently serves as a board member for the Players Coalition — an NFL player led organization advocating for criminal justice and education reform.
-In addition, Washington State Governor Jay Inslee appointed Baldwin to serve a four-year term on the state's Clemency and Pardons Board, which is tasked with reviewing particular criminal cases and providing recommendations to Inslee regarding the potential parole status of eligible inmates.
+Baldwin helped establish the Players Coalition and currently serves as a board member of the organization, which is led by NFL players advocating for criminal justice and education reform.
+Additionally, former Washington state governor Jay Inslee appointed Baldwin to serve a four-year term on the state's Clemency and Pardons Board, which is tasked with reviewing particular criminal cases and providing recommendations to the governor regarding the potential parole status of eligible inmates.

-In September 2021, Baldwin became CEO of Ventrk, a company focused on creating software aimed at empowering better decisions and improved results for stronger and healthier lifestyles.

 For his continuing philanthropic contributions across the Pacific Northwest, Baldwin received the Paul G. Allen Humanitarian Award at the Seattle Sports Commission's 88th Annual Seattle Sports Star of the Year Awards in February 2023.

+Personal life

+Baldwin is of African American descent through his father and Filipino descent through his maternal grandmother, who is a native of Tacloban City, Philippines.
+Before a game against the Minnesota Vikings on November 17, 2013, he carried the Philippine flag onto CenturyLink Field in Seattle, Washington, to honor the victims of Typhoon Haiyan.

+Baldwin is a Christian.
+He frequently posts about his faith and shares various Bible verses on his Twitter account.